May 26, 2023Review Post

-You’re going to want to have an emoji themed Easter egg decorating party when you see how fun DIYing these emoji Easter eggs can be.
+You’re going to want to have an emoji-themed Easter egg decorating party when you see how fun DIYing these emoji Easter eggs can be.
 Talk about creative and on-trend!
 Kids, teens, and adults will love these.
 They’re a little bit more challenging than the Minion Easter eggs above, but you can still get the kids involved in dyeing the eggs yellow, then do the decorations yourself.
-The great thing is you can start with blown out eggs, paper mache eggs or even hard boiled eggs (not recommended for eating).
-You’ll need craft pain and paint markers.
+The great thing is you can start with blown-out eggs, paper mache eggs, or even hard-boiled eggs (not recommended for eating).
+You’ll need craft paint and paint markers.
 Follow the tips for creating all of the different emoji faces!

-These chick Easter eggs are slightly more traditional, and are really quick to whip up.
+These chick Easter eggs are slightly more traditional and are really quick to whip up.
 You can even decorate them the night before Easter!
-You’ll start the decorating process by giving your hard boiled eggs a coat of yellow acrylic paint.
+You’ll start the decorating process by giving your hard-boiled eggs a coat of yellow acrylic paint.
 Add self-adhesive black vinyl eyes created with a hole punch (or use a permanent black marker to draw some on).
-Add an orange beak using washi tape cut into a small triangle.
-Some old school glue is all you need to attach pieces of yellow craft feathers to the top of each egg chick’s head.
+Add an orange beak using washi tape and cut it into a small triangle.
+Some old-school glue is all you need to attach pieces of yellow craft feathers to the top of each egg chick’s head.
 Adorable, right?

 These watercolor floral Easter eggs look really artsy, but they’re actually pretty easy to make.
 They’d make a great decoration for a spring-inspired Easter table.
-Made from faux, decoration eggs, liquid food coloring and a permanent black pain marker, the beauty of this egg decorating technique is that the results are perfectly imperfect.
+Made from faux, decoration eggs, liquid food coloring, and a permanent black paint marker, the beauty of this egg decorating technique is that the results are perfectly imperfect.
 There is no right or wrong way to do this.
-The technique involves using slightly watered down liquid food coloring as “paint”.
+The technique involves using slightly watered-down liquid food coloring as “paint”.
 A paintbrush is used to layer the colors to create flowers which are allowed to dry completely before highlighting the shape and the flower centers using a permanent paint marker.

 This is a great, simple and fun way of decorating eggs for Easter, and you can definitely get kids of all ages to help with these dyed Ninja Turtles Easter eggs.
 With only a handful of supplies needed, they are inexpensive too.
 You’ll need green egg dye or food coloring, vinegar, ribbon, google eyes, and glue.
 Kids of all ages will enjoy making their favorite turtle characters!